trinodb/trino/docs/src/main/sphinx/installation/deployment.rst

   port of the Trino coordinator.
 If you have disabled HTTP on the coordinator, the URI scheme must be ``https``, not ``http``.

-The above configuration properties are a minimal set to help you get started.
+The above configuration properties are a *minimal set* to help you get started.
-Please see :doc:`/admin` and :doc:`/security` for a more comprehensive list.
+All additional configuration is optional and varies widely based on the specific cluster and supported use cases.
+The :doc:`/admin` and :doc:`/security` sections contain documentation for many aspects, including :doc:`/admin/resource-groups` for configuring queuing policies and :doc:`/admin/fault-tolerant-execution`.

-In particular, see :doc:`/admin/resource-groups` for configuring queuing policies.
+The :doc:`/admin/properties` provides a comprehensive list of the supported properties for topics such as :doc:`/admin/properties-general`, :doc:`/admin/properties-resource-management`, :doc:`/admin/properties-query-management`, :doc:`/admin/properties-web-interface`, and others.

 .. _log-levels: